 In 1904, a third house called Springfield House was bought from the family of the famous music hall artist, Dan Leno, who was known as "the funniest man in the world and champion clog dancer".
 The Sisters were also lucky enough to buy the huge field behind the school site which is now our sports pitch.
 The house next door, Burlington House, was soon purchased and linked with Springfield House, although not until the 1970s.

 La Retraite School was now well established with a reputation for an innovative and challenging curriculum which inspired the girls to go on to university and study for the professions at a time when there were limited spaces for women.
 In 1913, the Western Block and the gymnasium were completed.
-In 1915, the school had 132 fee-paying pupils who were either day scholars or boarders and when La Retraite was visited by inspectors in 1920 they wrote: "The school authorities are to be congratulated on the amenities of the school buildings and grounds" The gymnasium was considered "the finest in London".
+In 1915, the school had 132 fee-paying pupils who were either day scholars or boarders and when La Retraite was visited by inspectors in 1920 they wrote: "The school authorities are to be congratulated on the amenities of the school buildings and grounds" The new gymnasium was considered "the finest in London".

 During the Second World War the school was evacuated, via Clapham Junction Station, to Horndean, just outside Portsmouth in Hampshire.
 The La Retraite Sisters continued their work of education and organising retreats, and after the war, when the school returned to Clapham Park, it became a two form entry Grammar School recognised officially by the London County Council.

 In the 1970s, when selective education was abolished in London, the school became a comprehensive school, La Retraite High School.
 Its status changed again with the changing political climate.
-In the 1990s, it became a Grant Maintained school with a new name, La Retraite RC Girls' School, independent of the local authority.
+In the 1990s, it became a Grant Maintained school with a new name, La Retraite Roman Catholic Girls' School, independent of the local authority.
 In 1997, whilst it was grant-maintained, it set up its own Sixth Form, the first secondary school in Lambeth to do so.
 In 1999, it returned under local authority control by Lambeth Council as a Voluntary Aided school in the Trusteeship of the RC Archdiocese of Southwark.
 In the 2000s, boys started to be admitted to the 6th Form.

 The school has grown from strength to strength as it has expanded.
 Year on year new buildings have been constructed or old buildings have been re-developed providing our students with the most up-to-date facilities with specialist areas for a range of subjects.